 Controls the resetting of the PSE state diagram.
 Condition that is TRUE until such time as the power supply for the device that contains the PSE overall state diagrams has reached the operating region.
 It is also TRUE when implementation-specific reasons require reset of PSE functionality.
 Values: FALSE: Do not reset the PSE state diagram.

-TRUE: Reset the PSE state diagram. pse_skips_event2
+TRUE: Reset the PSE state diagram. pse_skips_multiclass

 The PSE can choose to bypass a portion of the classification state flow.
 A variable that is set in an implementation-dependent manner.

-Values: FALSE: The PSE does not bypass MARK_EV1.
+Values: FALSE: The PSE does not bypass MARK_EV1 and all subsequent mark and class states.

-TRUE: The PSE does bypass MARK_EV1.
+TRUE: The PSE does bypass MARK_EV1 and all subsequent mark and class states.

 short_detected